 Does it cost money to donate a kidney?

-There are no direct costs to donate a kidney, but some people may lose pay because they can’t work while they complete the donor evaluation, have the surgery, and recover.
+There are no direct costs to donate a kidney.
+But some indirect costs you may want to think about are that you may lose pay because of missed work while you complete the donor evaluation, have the surgery, and recover.
 As a donor you’ll need 6 to 12 weeks off school or work to recover from surgery.
-Donors also need to think about travel costs, parking, living expenses, and child, parent, or pet care costs.

 You may want to talk with your employer about your decision to become a donor.
 You could ask if there’s any financial support you can get while you’re off work.
-Some options might be to use sick time, vacation time, short-term disability benefits, or medical employment insurance benefits.
+Work with them to see if sick or vacation time, short-term disability benefits, or medical employment insurance benefits are options for you.

-If you’re a Canadian resident, provincial healthcare insurance pays all of the medical costs for donors, including the evaluation and surgery.
-Medical coverage includes hospitalization, surgery, and all the medicine you’ll need while you’re in the hospital.
+If you’re a Canadian resident, your provincial healthcare insurance pays all the medical costs for donors which includes the evaluation.
+Medical coverage includes your hospital stay, surgery, and all the medicine you’ll need while you’re in the hospital.
 It doesn’t pay for medicine you’ll need when you’ve left the hospital and are back home.